Applying for Financial Aid

 - For Non NC Resident - Health Sciences Graduate/Doctoral Program

-If your application is complete, an Expected Family Contribution (EFC) will display in the upper right-hand corner of your SAR.
-If your application is incomplete, your SAR will not include an EFC, but it will tell you what you need to do to resolve any issues.
+- If your application is complete, an Expected Family Contribution (EFC) will display in the upper right-hand corner of your SAR.
+If your application is incomplete, your SAR will not include an EFC, but it will provide information on what you need to do to resolve any issues.